devalih/StatsTrack/README.md

 <hr>
 <h2>Start</h2>
 To start my project, simply clone it somewhere, open StatsTrack folder, install it "npm install" and run with "npm start" command.<br>
-P.S. make sure you have all dependencies installed.
 <hr>
 Final project for WebDev Academy at Motorola Solutions<br>
 for any info feel free to email me:<br>